 The Unit's functions include information, editorial, photographic and liaison services.
 The staff of the PAU (which is responsible to the Vice-Chancellor) write, illustrate, typeset, design, publish and distribute several regular publications.
-The main ones are UNIKEN (a fortnightly campus newspaper for staff and students), FOCUS (a fortnightly newsletter for staff), the University's Annual Report, Occasional Papers, Campus Guide, and fact sheets.
-The PAU arranges publication each month of an advertisement On Campus at Kensington highlighting University activities open to public participation.
+The main ones are UNIKEN (a fortnightly campus newspaper for staff, students, the media, secondary schools and community leaders), FOCUS (a fortnightly newsletter for staff), the University's Annual Report, Occasional Papers and Campus Guide.
+The PAU arranges publication each month of an advertisement and leaflet On Campus at Kensington highlighting University activities open to public participation.